awsdocs/amazon-glacier-developer-guide/doc_source/api-multipart-list-parts.md

 This multipart upload operation lists the parts of an archive that have been uploaded in a specific multipart upload identified by an upload ID\.
 For information about multipart upload, see [Uploading Large Archives in Parts \(Multipart Upload\)](uploading-archive-mpu.md)\.

 You can make this request at any time during an in\-progress multipart upload before you complete the multipart upload\.
-Amazon Glacier returns the part list sorted by range you specified in each part upload\.
-If you send a List Parts request after completing the multipart upload, Amazon Glacier returns an error\.
+Glacier returns the part list sorted by range you specified in each part upload\.
+If you send a List Parts request after completing the multipart upload, Amazon S3 Glacier \(Glacier\) returns an error\.

 The List Parts operation supports pagination\.
 You should always check the `Marker` field in the response body for a marker at which to continue the list\. if there are no more items the `marker` field is `null`\.
-If the `marker` is not null, to fetch the next set of parts you sent another List Parts request with the `marker` request parameter set to the marker value Amazon Glacier returned in response to your previous List Parts request\.
+If the `marker` is not null, to fetch the next set of parts you sent another List Parts request with the `marker` request parameter set to the marker value Glacier returned in response to your previous List Parts request\.

 You can also limit the number of parts returned in the response by specifying the `limit` parameter in the request\.